New data from the Williams Institute shows that more than 500,000 trans folks call the South home.

 We’re grateful to the many providers and agencies listed in this guide and to partner groups in the South and nationally that also put out resource guides.
 We’ve done our best to curate this updated guide to be as thorough and accurate as possible about trans-friendly services across the South.

-Moving forward we’ll be updating Trans in the South with new resources yearly.
+We’ll be updating Trans in the South with new resources at least once a year.

 If you know of additional resources, or have questions or feedback, please submit them here.